This area of the Cradle of Clay

 as their size tends to draw Dinosaurs

 into the village.
 Even those Black Stout

-that are kept by the villagers must be kept in corrals north of the village to mitigate the chance of a rogue Dinosaur
+that the villagers keep must be kept in corrals north of the town to mitigate the chance of a rogue Dinosaur

 entering the village.

 Wild animals in the area include wolves, rats, squirrels, and other rodents, but few other animals tend to stray this close to Dinosaur

 territory.
 Animals, other than domesticated ones, that survive in this area must be able to hide in the ground cover to survive.
 A variety of fish and clams can be found in the river, often changing with the seasons and the migration patterns of the animals.

 Moss, hardy shrubs, and some trees can be found in the area, but south of the village, only Traveler's Grass

 can be found.
 Wild grains and flowers, such as the Cradle Brushes